 But to say God does nothing new?
 He regularly does new things.

 Go ahead.
-Try to change his mind.
+Try to change God’s mind.
 He’ll let you.

-Christian beliefs about omniscience and immutability clearly need to take this into consideration.
+Christian beliefs about omniscience and immutability clearly need to take prayer requests into consideration.
 Our picture of a perfect, all-knowing, unchanging God is clearly a deficient picture.
-Because God is perfect, is all-knowing… yet still lets his kids talk him into stuff.
+Because God is perfect, is all-knowing… and yet still lets his kids talk him into stuff.